 The advocates of sexual integration, moreover, seem ready to stop at virtually nothing-not sex education classes, not sports, not even, so it seems, the ultimate male arena of military combat.

 Stephen Clark in Man and Woman in Christ says that boys and girls spend more time together now than at any previous point in human history.
 What impact does that have on their emotional, physical, and spiritual development?
 Gilder’s point throughout this chapter is that we have created an androgynous society where men and women are interchangeable and integrated across the board.
 They are educated in the same rooms and in the same way.
 They work in the same fields.
 They play on the same sports teams.
 They play the same sports.
 They both are encouraged to pursue careers.
+We have women firefighters, women kicking down doors and arresting drug dealers, women fighting ISIS, and men staying at home.
 There is no incentive to marry, raise children, and establish a family.
 Men are not encouraged to provide because after all the wife (or lover or girlfriend or mom) can provide just as well.
 Women are not encouraged to use their young years to do the great work of bearing children.
 Instead they are encouraged to spend the younger years pursuing money, status, and freedom.
 And of course, the men are happy to let them, as long they get an occasional favor.

-Since Gilder wrote this things have only gotten worse.
+Since Gilder wrote things have only gotten worse.
 Can we tell boys and girls they are the same from daycare to graduate school and then expect boys to become men and girls to become women?
-Why are we shocked by Jenner, sodomy, lesbianism, and transgender bathrooms when for decades we have taught that men and women are interchangeable?
-The slow, steady obliteration of male and female is the goal of our society.
-This goal is fueled by a slow, steady rebellion against God.
-Unfortunately many churches and Christians have bought into it.
+Why are we shocked by feminism, sodomy, lesbianism, transgender bathrooms, and extensive pornography when for decades we have taught that men and women are interchangeable?
+The slow, steady obliteration of male and female, fueled by rebellion against God’s created order is the goal of our society.
+Unfortunately many churches and Christians are either on board with the agenda, too naive to see it, or too cowardly to fight.
 Why do so many churches, denominations, and Christians raise their sons and daughters as if they are the same?
 Until we acknowledge that men and women are different and train our children that way we will continue to lose the battle on sexuality.